psvensson/spincycle/README.md

 # SpinCycle

 Opinionated message router that let front-end clients subscribe to object property changes on the node.js server.
 SpinCycle uses Node.js and Express and is written in CoffeeScript.

 ## Overview
 SpinCycle tries to remove as much boilerplate as possible between client and server communication.
+Just write models, define model relations, set up endpoints and you're ready to go.

   1. It lets the web client easily call exposed functions on the server using Ajax or WebSockets
   2. The server has a plugin-in AuthenticationManager that control user creation, lookup and rights (Easy to use with Passport).